pietrobraione/jbse/README.md

 Installing JBSE
 ---------------

 Right now JBSE can be installed only by building it from source.
-Formal releases will be done when JBSE will be more feature-ready and stable.
+Formal releases will be available when JBSE will be more feature-ready and stable.

 Building JBSE
 -------------

 JBSE is built with Maven.
 This repository contains the POM file that must be used to build JBSE.
-If you work on the command line, once ensured the dependencies, it should be enough to clone the git repository and then run `mvn compile`.
+If you work on the command line, once ensured the dependencies, it should be enough to clone the git repository and then run some Maven goal.
 The supported Maven goals are:

 * clean
 * compile